 This tiny, low-lit lounge below Embankment has mirrored walls, purple seating, nightly live music, and even the occasional cinema night.
 VIEW DETAILS

-How to get in: Just look out for the weird-looking unmarked staircase that descends literally into the pavement in Embankment.
+How to get in: Just look out for the weird-looking unmarked staircase that descends literally into the pavement on the Strand.

 Blind Spot | Covent Garden

-Housed underneath the St Martin’s Lane Hotel, this secretive, swank-laden lounge infuses many of its globally-inspired cocktails with tea and hosts regular live music nights (jazz, swing, electronic, dance, etc.).
+Housed within the St Martin’s Lane Hotel, this secretive, swank-laden lounge infuses many of its globally-inspired cocktails with tea and hosts regular live music nights from jazz and swing to electronica and dance.
 VIEW DETAILS

 How to get in: Head into the hotel, and go to the boutique tea counter (hint: it’s where most hotels keep their boutique tea counters).
 Behind it, you’ll see a golden hand jutting out of the wall, inviting you to shake it.
 Do that.
 And it will reveal a hidden door.